 While the Internet is a great tool for helping people collaborate, it is still extremely difficult for groups to collect funds and use them transparently.
-As a result, we see initiatives, projects, and movements popping up here and there only to disappear quickly due to lack of funds.
-Imagine how many wonderful things didn't happen because funding - which is arguably the oxygen for most organizations - is difficult to sustain.
+As a result, we see initiatives, projects, and movements popping up here and there only to disappear quickly due to a lack of funds.
+Imagine how many wonderful things didn't happen because funding (which is arguably the oxygen for most organizations) is difficult to sustain.
 Without an easy way to raise and manage finances, most of the ideas that can change the world are rarely able to break open from seed, let alone grow into a full-fledged tree.

-This is the problem which Open Collective solves.
+This is the problem that Open Collective solves.
 We enable groups to quickly set up a collective, raise funds and manage them transparently.

 We want all those seeds to have a chance to grow and give the ideas a fighting chance to reach their true potential.
 We believe everyone should have the tools to create the organizations of tomorrow.
 And we are dedicating ourselves to make that happen!

 Contact us: [email protected]

 A New Form of Association For the Internet Generation, Xavier Damman

 If you can’t beat them, abstract them., Pia Mancini

 A New Way to Fund Open Source Projects, Xavier Damman

 Being a Circle in a World Made for Triangles, Alanna Irving

 Ten Steps to Successful Open Source Crowdfunding, Alanna Irving